Aqqyy/THM-Writeups/Silver Platter/README.md

 ## Initial Access — Silverpeas CVE-2024-36042

 As the page suggested to talk to the manager on silverpeas I used this as a directory.
-Navigating to http:// <target> :8080/silverpeas revealed a Silverpeas login page.
+Navigating to http://target-IP:8080/silverpeas revealed a Silverpeas login page.

 CVE-2024-36042 — an authentication bypass vulnerability — was exploited